stefaniedev/freecodecamp-coursework/responsive-web-design-dertification/1-html5-and-css.md

 </form>
 ```

 ## Add a Submit Button to a Form
 Let's add a submit button to your form.
-Clicking this button will send the data from your form to the URL you specified with your form's action attribute.
+Clicking this button will send the data from your form to the URL you specified with your form's `action` attribute.

 Here's an example submit button:

 `<button type="submit">this button submits the form</button>`

-Add a submit button to your form element with type submit and "Submit" as its text.
+Add a submit button to your form element with `type submit` and "Submit" as its text.

 - [x] Your form should have a button inside it.
-- [x] Your submit button should have the attribute type set to submit.
+- [x] Your submit button should have the attribute `type` set to `submit`.
 - [x] Your submit button should only have the text "Submit".
 - [x] Make sure your button element has a closing tag.